feathers the quiet shaded forest soil

 Main Threats

-None significant - this species is common and widespread in damp, shaded forests.
-Localised threats include forest clearance, stream modification, and climate change reducing forest floor moisture.
-Classified as Not Threatened, with healthy populations in most suitable damp, shaded forest habitats throughout New Zealand.
+None significant.
+Common and widespread in damp, shaded forests.
+Localised threats include forest clearance, stream modification, and climate change reducing moisture.

 Population

 Not Threatened.
-Eurhynchium moss is common on the forest floor, on rotting logs, and on damp banks in damp, shaded forests throughout New Zealand.
-It is a widespread species found in temperate regions around the world.
-It is not rare.
-It is just very, very creeping.
+Common on forest floor, rotting logs, and damp banks in damp, shaded forests throughout New Zealand.
+Widespread in temperate regions around the world.

 Conservation Status